athornton/JupyterCon-2018-talk/talk.rst

 * We use NFS, because it's easy.

-    * We provision the space and volumes in the cloud.
+  * We provision the space and volumes in the cloud, either in k8s or not.
   * We point to an external NFS server at our LDF.

 * We could eventually be cleverer, but we're still going to make it look like a POSIX filesystem to our users.